 Our four core values – customers first, commitment, collaboration and simplicity –permeate our business and our culture.
 They form the basis for how we behave towards each other and how we want our customers, partners and other stakeholders perceive us.
 Read more about our core values.

-SEB puts great emphasis on the annual employee survey, Insight, in which we measure employee engagement, effectiveness and confidence, among other things.
-The results from the 2016 Insight show improvement within most areas.
-The level of Performance excellence (efficiency and confidence) increased for the fourth consecutive year to 81 (80).
-Also Employee Engagement remained high, 77 (79).
+The annual employee survey, Insight, shows that the bank’s vision inspires and motivates employees, that employees like their jobs, and that they feel involved in decisions that affect them.
+The results from the 2017 Insight show improvement within most areas.
+The level of Performance excellence (efficiency and confidence) continued to be strong for the fifth consecutive year to 81 (81).
+Also Employee Engagement remained high, 77 (77).

 SEB's goal is to offer our people equal opportunities to develop individually, regardless of gender, ethnicity, age, sexual orientation or religion.
-We strive for a gender balance at every level within the organisation and to increase the proportion of employees with foreign backgrounds.
 We believe that true diversity, mixed backgrounds and experiences, increase creativity, the ability to solve problems better and contribute to better decisions.
 Thereby, it benefits our customers as well as social development in society in general.

 A sound workplace

 A safe and sound work environment combined with a perception of good health and work life balance form the foundation for our employees’ performance and job satisfaction.
-Health and work environment are closely linked to each other and are important components in the Bank’s business plan.
 SEB’s health strategy focuses on preventive measures rather than on taking action after an employee’s ability has been diminished as a result of an illness.
 The strategy is based on the latest research findings and on recommendations from SEB’s health science council.

 SEB offers flexible working locations and working schedules for employees when appropriate.
 This means that the manager and the employee shall agree on the most appropriate solution.
 Additionally, all citizens in Sweden, when having children up to 8 years old, have the right to work part-time up to 75 per cent of full-time.
 In Sweden, up until the child’s first 18 months, SEB also pays parental pay beyond what the government does.